buzzer-re/Write-ups/2020/Hackthebox/Machine - Sauna/README.md

 ## Identification

-I really don't like to run ***nmap*** to every port, I have a couple of services that I like to check before run a dirty scan to all ports, they are:
+I really don't like to run ***nmap*** to every port, I have a couple of services that I like to check before running a dirty scan to all ports, they are:

 * FTP (21)
 * SSH (22)